atejada/BlagBox/README.md

 ## Why a Terminal Client?

 Well, as developers, we most likely spend a lot of our time in the terminal, so why not have access to our email, calendar and contacts?
-Read, reply and delete emails, schedule a meeting from an email, watch your upcoming events or update your contacts in an easy way.
+Read, reply and delete emails, schedule a meeting from an email, list your upcoming events or update your contacts in an easy way.

 ## How can you make it work on the terminal?

 Easy!
-I'm using [Textual](https://textual.textualize.io/) the best framework to build Terminal applications on Python.
+I'm using [Textual](https://textual.textualize.io/) the best framework to build Terminal applications on Python 🐍.

 ## How do we handle Email, Calendar and Contacts access?

-We're using [Nylas](https://www.nylas.com/products/) because I'm a former employee and because it's actually the easiest way to handle communications.
+I'm using [Nylas](https://www.nylas.com/products/) because I'm a former employee and because it's actually the easiest way to handle communications.

 ## How this is different from Textual Terminal Email Client?